 But Carter rejects the notion that the board isn’t doing its job.

 “We were elected by our communities, so we know the heartbeat of the community,” she says.
 “And there are appointees who are not in lockstep with the chief of police, who have their own voice.”

 But she also concedes the body could “be a stronger advocate” for city residents, and says she plans to speak with the commissioners about their role in vetting department operations.

 Ultimately, however, that starts with gaining a better understanding of what the department is up to.
 Though the department provides regular briefings on its various initiatives, Carter says the board was unaware it was using facial recognition before last month.
-For some reason, she says she was under the impression the technology was being used by the Department of Public Works.
+For some reason, she says she thought the technology was being used by the Department of Public Works.

-Two years ago, the department sought and received unanimous approval for its $1 million contract with Data Works, the company behind the technology, directly from city council.
-The request involved little debate and apparently was done without the knowledge of the commission.
+Two years ago, the department sought and received unanimous city council approval for its $1-million contract with Data Works, the Virginia company behind the technology.
+The request involved little debate.

-To remedy that, Councilmember Mary Sheffield has introduced an ordinance that would require the department obtain board approval for surveillance initiatives before they come to council.
+Councilmember Mary Sheffield has since introduced an ordinance that would require the department obtain board approval for surveillance initiatives before they come to council.

-The commission is due to vote on the facial recognition policy at its meeting next Thursday.
+The commission is due to vote on the facial recognition policy at its next meeting, on Aug.
+8.